 - Most people have a diamond ring, so you want something unique

-- Diamonds are expensive, and you want a more affordable alternative
+- Diamonds are expensive, so you want a more affordable alternative

 - A diamond ring does not reflect your culture or religion

-- Some people do not want a ring at all
+- Maybe you do not want a ring at all

-- Spirit of generousity.
+- A spirit of generousity always wins.
 A gift or a symbolic item you buy for a loved one is about them, not you.

-The main thing to consider with an engagement ring is durability.
-It has to last a lifetime of wear and tear, so the harder the gem, the better.
+The main thing to consider with any engagement ring is durability.
+It has to last a lifetime of wear and tear.

 Jewellers measure gem hardness from 1 to 10 on the Mohs Scale of mineral hardness.
 Diamonds are the hardest at 10, which is why they’re so popular.